 - Basil or cilantro leaves (sliced or chopped if large)

-- 1/2 cup finely diced cucumber, optional
+- 1/2 cup finely diced cucumber or avocado, optional

 - 2 scallions, thinly sliced, optional